What is Apache Kafka?

 In 2011, LinkedIn developed Apache Kafka to meet the company’s growing need for a high-throughput, low-latency system capable of handling massive volumes of real-time event data.
 Built using Java and Scala, Kafka was later open-sourced and donated to the Apache Software Foundation.

 Today, Kafka has become the de facto standard for real-time event streaming.
-Industries that use Kafka include finance, ecommerce, telecommunications and transportation, where the ability to handle large volumes of data quickly and reliably is essential.
+Organizations across finance, e-commerce, telecommunications, transportation and other industries use Kafka to process large volumes of data in real time and build event-driven applications.

 How Apache Kafka works